Have Questions?

 605-332-3236

-Sioux Falls Treatment Center LLC has been offering recovery care and rehab services to people who live in the Flandreau, South Dakota area.
+Sioux Falls Treatment Center LLC has been offering recovery care and rehab services to people who live in the Flandreau, SD. area.
 Today, Sioux Falls Treatment Center LLC offers services like cognitive/behavior therapy, motivational interviewing, contingency management/motivational incentive, cognitive/behavior therapy, individual psychotherapy, anger management and others in keeping with its philosophy of following rehabilitation treatments that work best to help people achieve sobriety.

 This alcohol and drug treatment facility also thinks that the way to get the best result for the client is to offer individual care.
 Services are available in the following settings - outpatient substance abuse treatment services, long term drug addiction treatment, inpatient drug and alcohol rehab facilities, short term drug and alcohol rehab centers, outpatient detox programs and others.